-VDSS currently has 34 leases throughout the Commonwealth in support of its mission.
-The total annual lease cost is approximately \$8.5 million.
+VDSS currently has 31 leases throughout the Commonwealth in support of its mission.
+The total annual lease cost is approximately \$10.4 million.
 Management of these leased spaces is a collective effort between VDSS and the Department of Real Estate Services (DRES).

 Besides the day-to-day management of the leased space, VDSS has no major physical plant projects planned.
-VDSS successfully meets all established requirements and standards in providing accommodations, facilities, equipment and amenities that are suitable for employees and clients.
+VDSS and DRES continues to meet all established requirements and standards in providing reasonable accommodations, facilities, equipment and amenities that are suitable for employees and clients.

 VDSS and DRES continue to meet monthly to discuss leases that are set to expire within two to three years.
-This discussion is critical in planning and budget preparation for the Home, Regional, District, or Licensing offices.
+This discussion is critical in planning and budget preparation for the Home, Regional, District, and Licensing offices.